Turn Surplus FoodInto Tax Savings

 Receipt Generated

-Pantry generates an IRS-ready tax receipt with fair market value.
+Pantry generates a tax-deductible donation receipt with fair market value.
 Download anytime.

 4